-Most major sports events typically have one or more host broadcasters appointed by the event’s main organizing committee.
-Covering a range of responsibilities, host broadcasters project manage the entire event, ensure quality control for facilities at all venues, and deliver unbiased footage to billions of viewers around the world.
+Most major sports events typically have one or more main broadcasters covering a range of responsibilities, including project managing the entire event, ensure quality control for facilities at all venues, and deliver unbiased footage to billions of viewers around the world.
 They produce live coverage of every sport and every race or performance, and transmit feeds as a service to rights-holding broadcasters.

-“Host broadcasters have an enormous responsibility to everyone involved in a major sports event.” says Hoskin.
+“Major sports broadcasters have an enormous responsibility to everyone involved in the event.” says Hoskin.
 “Knowing that they trust our solutions for their global workflows during events like the Winter Games is a point of pride for all of us at Signiant.”

-Host broadcasters can spend years planning for an event the size of the Winter Games, and two of Signiant’s accelerated file transfer solutions are critical in preparing for both the massive global workflows that are known upfront, and the unknowable number of requests for specific short and long-form content files.
+Broadcasters can spend years planning for an event the size of the Winter Games, and two of Signiant’s accelerated file transfer solutions are critical in preparing for both the massive global workflows that are known upfront, and the unknowable number of requests for specific short and long-form content files.
+These include:

-Throughout the Winter Games, for example, every event is recorded locally in the international broadcast center (IBC), which is located onsite at the Games.
-At the same time, everything is synced back to a central repository (halfway around the world) and to the host broadcaster’s headquarters.
+Throughout a major sports event, , every race or performance is recorded locally. .
+At the same time, everything is synced back to a central repository (often halfway around the world) and to the main broadcaster’s headquarters.
 Manager+Agents is used to automatically sync files quickly and securely between all three locations, providing lights out, rules-based or automated global content distribution from a centralized control.

 Media Shuttle is also especially useful when additional staff and freelancers are brought on, a common practice for all major sports events.
 With browser-based portals that require no training to use, a SaaS pricing model that insures budget efficiency, and a cloud architecture that automatically scales to production demand, Media Shuttle fits the needs of high volume, high demand broadcast events that only come around a few times a year, or less.

 Depending on the country or region, there may be one or several broadcasters that own rights to televise and capture footage at an international sports event like Winter Games or World Cup.
-Rights-holding broadcasters not only receive the general feed from host broadcasters, they also run unilateral production coverage.
-And, in some ways, their media production workflow can be even more complicated than the host broadcasters.
+Rights-holding broadcasters not only receive the general feed, they also run unilateral production coverage.

 The hours of live footage from a major sports event can reach well into the thousands.
 For this year’s Games, NBC alone is planning to set a record of 1,800 hours.
 Footage from exciting races or performances draw huge demand, both during evening highlights and on social media.
 Regional and national broadcasters commonly use Manager+Agents growing file support in order to start transferring files while they are still being written to storage, and get footage back from the games and turned around as quickly as possible.